 Update: This post has been updated for accuracy (related to the FSPAC’s structure & fraternity lobbying) and clarity.
 Please keep in touch on twitter @FraternityNik with feedback or corrections!

 The Fraternity/Sorority Political Action Committee (FSPAC) often presents at major inter/national fraternity events.
-In these reports, a representative from the PAC explains its legislative priorities, victories, and/or current initiatives.
-This all that most fraternity men hear of the higher workings of fraternity lobbying efforts.
+In these reports, a representative from FSPAC explains fraternity legislative priorities, victories, and/or current initiatives.
+This is the most that general fraternity members hear of the higher workings of fraternity lobbying efforts.
 Those who do not attend the conference might get an email.

 Each year, a caravan of student and alumni fraternity members are herded to Washington D.C. for a legislative lobbying blitz.
 Those lobbying efforts couldn’t take place this year due to the coronavirus pandemic, but one of the priorities was meant to be the END All Hazing Act.

 Most of what we hear is that we should support these hazing bills because they will help stop or prevent hazing.
-So, let’s look into the text of the END All Hazing Act (click to read the full bill, it’s not long) and the REACH Act and figure out how they will [not] “end all hazing.”
+So, let’s look into the text of the END All Hazing Act (click to read the full bill, it’s not long) and the REACH Act and figure out how they will – or will not – “end all hazing.”